 All international shipments of household goods/personal effects must be prepaid (prior to shipping) by cash, check, money order or by credit card.
 Cost estimates can be made prior to shipping and the flexibility applies for corporate who issue purchase orders, but the actual cost can not be determined until the weights and dimensions are confirmed.
 Upon confirmation of the weights and dimensions, you will be notified of the final price and asked to submit your payment before the shipment is released for shipping overseas or delivery.

 39) Should I buy insurance coverage?

 Replacement value, all risk insurance is available with various deductibles.
 It is wise to insure a shipment for the cost to replace it in the country of destination.
 Additionally, it is possible to insure for the cost of re-shipping a lost or damaged item.
-A Customer Service representative at Universal Relocations will assist you with more details of insuring your shipment.
+A Customer Service representative at Unirelo will assist you with more details of insuring your shipment.